Skip to content

 With Pororoca, you can make automated tests with .NET testing tools, such as xUnit.
 These tests can be executed in a pipeline or via command line, sending requests to a server.

-To create and run these tests, you need to have .NET 6 or later in your computer.
+To create and run these tests, you need to have .NET SDK in your computer.

 Creating the test project